PLSysSec/cse291-fall16/content/assignments/shill.md

 2. Why are capability-sandboxed processes (not Shill scripts) vulnerable to the confused deputy problem?

-  You may find the [notes from last week's class](/notes/confused-deputy/) useful if you missed the first class.
+   You may find the [notes from last week's class](/notes/confused-deputy/) useful when aswering this questions.

 Please sign up for [Piazza](https://piazza.com/ucsd/fall2016/cse291) if you haven't done so already and use the GitHub classroom link (see relevant post on